On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Discussion

 \section{Discussion}

 We have shown certain restrictions on intersections of link-complexes of vertices in embeddable simplicial complexes.
 There is an obvious direction to continue this research and that is to find more restrictions of the type introduced here.
-For instance, what ``global'' conditions are imposed on double intersections of link-complexes?

-It is also natural to strengthen the linklessness criterion to $(2d-2)$-planarity in our main observation for all $d>1$.
-It can be done in addition to the case $d=2$ shown above, in dimensions $2d-2$, where the embeddability is characterized by the van Kampen obstruction, i.e., when $2d-2 \neq 4$.
+Let's say a simplicial complex is \textit{$d$-planar} if it embeds in the euclidean $d$-space.
+It is natural to strengthen the linklessness criterion to $(2d-2)$-planarity for all $d>1$.
+It could well be possible in addition to the case $d=2$ shown above, in dimensions $2d-2$, where the embeddability is characterized by the van Kampen obstruction, i.e., when $2d-2 \neq 4$.
 One shows that if a complex has van Kampen obstruction nonzero, then its join by three vertices also has nonzero van Kampen obstruction.
 Hence, non-embeddable complexes in euclidean space of dimension $2d-2 \neq 4$ cannot be triple intersections of link-complexes of embeddable $d$-complexes in $2d$-space.
 However, we are more interested to know if a proof exists that works for all dimensions and hence does not use the characterization of embeddable $d$-complexes in $2d$-space, by forbidden minors or the van Kampen class.

+It was shown that a triple intersection of link-complexes of vertices of a $2$-complex in $\Rspace^4$ is a planar graph.
+It is interesting to know if an embedding of the triple intersection graph in a plane or a $2$-sphere can be obtained from the given embedding of the complex.

-\paragraph*{Acknowledgements} The author is indebted to Herbert Edelsbrunner for bringing the Lemma \ref{lemma:comb} to his notice.
+\paragraph{Acknowledgements} The author is indebted to Herbert Edelsbrunner for bringing Lemma \ref{lemma:comb} to his notice.
 The author also thanks Tamal Dey and Uli Wagner for helpful discussions about the problem of this paper.